Published by: Avon

 The first two hundred pages could have been condensed to half that amount.
-The ending was weird (not the “trial” and whipping which was awesome), but Alexa’s engagement and glossed-over consummation with Charles, and then she somehow ends up married to Nicholas.
+The ending was weird (although not the “trial” and a whipping scene, which was awesome).
+One moment Alexa is engaged to Charles, her consummation with him is glossed over, and then she ends up married to Nicholas.

 Final Analysis of Surrender to Love

-The villains in this one weren’t exciting.
-Although I liked Alexa’s evil grandma, she was like the diet coke of evil: just one calorie, not evil enough.
+The villains weren’t exciting.
+Although I liked Alexa’s evil grandma, she was the Diet Coke of evil: just one calorie, not evil enough.
 Same opinion of the Marquess.
-But as long as I kept imagining Mexican actress Beatriz Sheridan as the evil Dowager Marchioness, I had a good time with that villainess.
+But as long as I kept imagining Mexican actress Beatriz Sheridan as the evil Dowager Marchioness, I had a good time with that particular villainess.